ading2210/libcurl.js/README.md

 - `CurlWebSocket.onclose` - Called when the websocket is cleanly closed with no error.
 - `CurlWebSocket.onerror` - Called when the websocket encounters an unexpected error.
 The [error code](https://curl.se/libcurl/c/libcurl-errors.html) is passed to the first argument of the function.

 The `CurlWebSocket.send` function can be used to send data to the websocket.
 The only argument is the data that is to be sent, which must be either a string or a `Uint8Array`.

+You can call `CurlWebSocket.close` to close and clean up the websocket.

 ```js
 let ws = new libcurl.CurlWebSocket("wss://echo.websocket.org", [], {verbose: 1});